 In March 2021, we completed the evaluation of our drug-drug interaction, or DDI, study of ANX005 co-administered with Intravenous Immunoglobulin (IVIg) in 14 patients with GBS.
 The DDI study was conducted to evaluate the safety and tolerability of ANX005 and IVIg co-administration in GBS patients, and measured pharmacokinetics (PK) and pharmacodynamics (PD) of ANX005 when administered in combination with IVIg.
-IVIg, though not FDA-approved in the United States for GBS, is currently the standard of care for GBS.
-Initial results from the DDI study demonstrated that co-administration of IVIg-ANX005 was well-tolerated and achieved full C1q target engagement, and C1q suppression was maintained within the targeted range.
+IVIg, though not approved by the U.S. Food and Drug Administration (FDA) in the United States for GBS, is currently the standard of care for GBS.
+Results from the DDI study demonstrated that co-administration of IVIg-ANX005 was well-tolerated and achieved full C1q target engagement, and C1q suppression was maintained within the targeted range.
 The open-label DDI study was not placebo-controlled or powered for statistical significance on efficacy measures.
-A number of key GBS outcome measures were recorded from baseline, and early improvement was observed in GBS patients, including increased muscle strength, decreased neurofilament light chain (NfL) and improved GBS disability score.
-We expect to submit full results from the DDI study to a peer-reviewed forum in 2021.
+Several key GBS outcome measures were recorded from baseline, and early improvement was observed in GBS patients, including increased muscle strength, decreased neurofilament light chain (NfL) and improved GBS disability score.
+Results from the DDI study were presented at the Peripheral Nerve Society in 2021.

-A randomized, placebo-controlled Phase 2/3 trial of ANX005 is ongoing in GBS patients in developing countries.
+A randomized, placebo-controlled Phase 2/3 trial of ANX005 is ongoing in GBS patients in developing countries and we plan to release data from this trial in 2023.
 The Phase 2/3 trial is statistically powered to evaluate the efficacy of ANX005 in improving disability in GBS patients.
-ANX005 has received both Orphan Drug and Fast Track designations from the U.S. Food and Drug Administration, or FDA, for the treatment of GBS.
+ANX005 has received both Orphan Drug and Fast Track designations from the FDA for the treatment of GBS.

-Beyond GBS, we intend to study ANX005 in patients with warm autoimmune hemolytic anemia, or wAIHA, an antibody-mediated autoimmune disease characterized by the premature destruction of red blood cells.
+Beyond GBS, we are evaluating ANX005 in patients with warm autoimmune hemolytic anemia, or wAIHA, an antibody-mediated autoimmune disease characterized by the premature destruction of red blood cells.
 The classical complement pathway plays an important role in wAIHA through the removal of red blood cells labeled by activated complement components in the spleen or liver (extra-vascular hemolysis) and less common destruction of red blood cells in the blood vessels by the classical complement generated membrane attack complex (intravascular hemolysis).
-We plan to initiate a Phase 2 trial in patients with the primary diagnosis of wAIHA in 2021.
-We are conducting a noninterventional screening study in wAIHA patients to utilize complement activation markers to identify and select patients who may be more likely to respond to our anti-C1q therapy in the planned Phase 2 trial.
+We initiated a Phase 2 trial in patients with the primary diagnosis of wAIHA in 2021.
+We are conducting a non-interventional screening study in wAIHA patients to utilize complement activation markers to identify and select patients who may be more likely to respond to our anti-C1q therapy in the Phase 2 trial.
+We plan to report data from this trial in the second half of 2022.